Chart Color Schemes

 Beaconsfield - Officer features high concentrations of family households, with a higher-than-average median household size

-Family households account for 81.3% of all households, consisting of 45.0% couples with children, 23.8% couples without children, and 11.5% single parent families.
-Non-family households make up the remaining 18.7%, with lone person households at 16.7% and group households comprising 2.0% of the total.
-The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.8.
+Family households account for 81.3% of all households, including 45.0% couples with children, 23.8% couples without children, and 11.5% single parent families.
+Non-family households constitute the remaining 18.7%, with lone person households at 16.7% and group households making up 2.0%.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households